Edge computing: Definition

-The term is often used as synonymous with fog computing.
-This especially is quite relevant for small deployments.
-However, when the deployment size is large, e.g., for Smart Cities, fog computing can be a distinct layer between the Edge and the Cloud.
-Hence in such deployments, Edge layer is a distinct layer too which has specific responsibilities.
+Edge computing involves running computer programs that deliver quick responses close to where requests are made.
+Karim Arabi, during an IEEE DAC 2014 keynote and later at an MIT MTL Seminar in 2015, described edge computing as computing that occurs outside the cloud, at the network's edge, particularly for applications needing immediate data processing.

+Edge computing is often equated with fog computing, particularly in smaller setups.
+However, in larger deployments, such as smart cities, fog computing serves as a distinct layer between edge computing and cloud computing, with each layer having its own responsibilities.

-According to The State of the Edge report, edge computing concentrates on servers "in proximity to the last mile network".
-Alex Reznik, Chair of the ETSI MEC ISG standards committee, loosely defines the term by essentially suggesting that anything that's not a traditional data center could be the 'edge' for somebody.
+"The State of the Edge" report explains that edge computing focuses on servers located close to the end-users.
+Alex Reznik, Chair of the ETSI MEC ISG standards committee, defines 'edge' loosely as anything that's not a traditional data center.

-Edge nodes used for game streaming are known as gamelets, which are usually one or two hops away from the client.
-Per Anand and Edwin say "the edge node is mostly one or two hops away from the mobile client to meet the response time constraints for real-time games' in the cloud gaming context."
+In cloud gaming, edge nodes, known as "gamelets", are typically within one or two network hops from the client, ensuring quick response times for real-time games.

-Edge computing may employ virtualization technology to make it easier to deploy and run a wide range of applications on edge servers.
+Edge computing might use virtualization technology to simplify deploying and managing various applications on edge servers.

 Concept

-The world's data is expected to grow 61% to 175 zettabytes by 2025.
-According to research firm Gartner, around 10% of enterprise-generated data is created and processed outside a traditional centralized data center or cloud.
-By 2025, the firm predicts that this figure will reach 75%.
-The increase of IoT devices at the edge of the network is producing a massive amount of data - storing and using all that data in cloud data centers pushes network bandwidth requirements to the limit.
-Despite the improvements of network technology, data centers cannot guarantee acceptable transfer rates and response times, which, however, often is a critical requirement for many applications.
+In 2018, the world's data was expected to grow 61 percent to 175 zettabytes by 2025.
+According to research firm Gartner, around 10 percent of enterprise-generated data is created and processed outside a traditional centralized data center or cloud.
+By 2025, the firm predicts that this figure will reach 75 percent.
+The increase in IoT devices at the edge of the network is producing a massive amount of data — storing and using all that data in cloud data centers pushes network bandwidth requirements to the limit.
+Despite the improvements in network technology, data centers cannot guarantee acceptable transfer rates and response times, which often is a critical requirement for many applications.
 Furthermore, devices at the edge constantly consume data coming from the cloud, forcing companies to decentralize data storage and service provisioning, leveraging physical proximity to the end user.

 In a similar way, the aim of edge computing is to move the computation away from data centers towards the edge of the network, exploiting smart objects, mobile phones, or network gateways to perform tasks and provide services on behalf of the cloud.
 By moving services to the edge, it is possible to provide content caching, service delivery, persistent data storage, and IoT management resulting in better response times and transfer rates.
 At the same time, distributing the logic to different network nodes introduces new issues and challenges.